PartySensei/c20p1305_cffi/README.md

 You can give it the absolute paths using `--libbtc-path` and `--armory-path`

-NOTE:
+ > [!Note]
-- You will have to build libbtc prior to building this package.
+ > - You will have to build libbtc prior to building this package.
-- You will first have to build a shim library (c20p1305_deps), which is then fed to CFFI to produce the python library.
+ > - You will first have to build a shim library (c20p1305_deps), which is then fed to CFFI to produce the python library.
 That final library has to be copied in the BitcoinArmory/armoryengine to complete the process.
-- There is no need to rebuild this package across different versions of BitcoinArmory, this code rarely if ever changes.
+ > - There is no need to rebuild this package across different versions of BitcoinArmory, this code rarely if ever changes.

-**Steps for building on Linux**
+## **Steps for building on Linux**

 You will need the following tools installed:
 - cmake